 - Do not have English as their first language; but

-- Have a good intermediate level of English language proficiency (24-month programme: minimum IELTS 5.5; 18-month programme: minimum IELTS 6.0 or equivalent qualification); and
+- Have a good intermediate level of English language proficiency (2 year programme: minimum IELTS 5.5; 18-month programme: minimum IELTS 6.0 or equivalent qualification - exceptions apply); and

 - Are considered to have the academic potential to succeed on the specified Masters programme having successfully completed part I of this programme.